openstack/manila/doc/source/configuration/shared-file-systems/drivers/cephfs_driver.rst

     ganesha_rados_store_pool_name = cephfs_data

-The following options are set in the driver backend section above:
+The following options are set in the driver backend sections above:

 * ``driver-handles-share-servers`` to ``False`` as the driver does not manage the lifecycle of ``share-servers``.